jrnold/r4ds-exercise-solutions/docs/EDA.md

-One problem with box plots is that they were developed in an era of much smaller datasets and tend to display a prohibitively large number of ``outlying values''.
+One problem with box plots is that they were developed in an era of much smaller datasets and tend to display a prohibitively large number of "outlying values".
 One approach to remedy this problem is the letter value plot.
 Install the **lvplot** package, and try using `geom_lv()` to display the distribution of price vs cut.
 What do you learn?